 Many first round academic interviews take place at large national conferences and professional gatherings.
 Search committees often use these interviews to narrow the pool of job candidates to a few people who will then be invited to campus for a more intensive series of interviews.

 Conference interviews usually focus on broad topics.
 You’ll probably be asked questions about your dissertation research, your plans for future research, and the courses you might teach at their school.
 Conference interviews also offer you a chance to ask questions about the institution and the department.

 The resources below offer point-by-point advice on how to conduct yourself during a conference interview.
-These tips will help you depersonalize and feel reasonably confident in a difficult process.
+These tips will help you feel reasonably confident in a difficult process.